 Keep an eye on your competitors

-To know whether you’re running your Twitter account successfully or not you need a benchmark – an account you can compare yourself to.
+To know whether you’re running your Twitter account successfully or not you need a benchmark – a Twitter account you can compare yourself to.

 Take a look at your competitors!